Jason Rebrovich

-Jason Rebrovich (born March 15, 1978) is an American football coach who currently serves as the assistant defensive line coach for the Buffalo Bills of the National Football League (NFL).
+Jason Rebrovich (born March 15, 1978) is an American football coach who currently serves as a senior defensive assistant coach for the Buffalo Bills of the National Football League (NFL).
 He has also spent time coaching the Jacksonville Jaguars and Green Bay Packers.

 Coaching experience

 SUNY Cortland

 Rebrovich began coaching at his alma mater of Cortland State from 2001 to 2003, serving as its defensive line and strength coach.

 Concord University

 He then served as the defensive line coach and head strength and conditioning coach at Concord University in 2004.

 Ferris State

 He then served as the defensive line coach and head strength and conditioning coach at Ferris State University from 2005 to 2007.

 SUNY Cortland (second stint)

 Rebrovich returned to Cortland in 2008 as its defensive coordinator, as well as its special teams coordinator and head strength and conditioning coach.
 He stayed there through the 2010 season.

 Syracuse

 Rebrovich became the defensive quality control coach for Syracuse University for the 2011 and 2012 seasons.